PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 ## Get approval for the expense

-Email Ted to ask for approval of expense and ask for the funding source; take a screenshot.
-You will need to provide this in the expense report.
+Email Ted to ask for approval of expense and ask for the funding source.
+Please note the cost of the specific expense; if it is related to conference travel please note the running total cost for that trip.
+ALSO please specifically state that you have logged this expense on the PennLINC travel expense spreadsheet/tracker.
+Take a screenshot of Ted's approval email: You will need to provide this in the expense report.

 ## Create your expense report